 Part of being a good dog owner is providing proper medical care.
 CLR has worked with the vets at our partner animal hospital to develop a set of criteria that define a good vet check (such as regular wellness checks and heartworm prevention).
 If those criteria are met, we can quickly move the application on to the next step.
 Because we realize that there are always exceptions and we may not get the full picture from one call or email with your vet, we may contact you to seek more information and clarification.
 This enables us to make an informed decision on every application.

 Once you receive an email approval, we ask that you let us know (by email) what future Saturday you would like an appointment.
-We will respond within a day to set a specific time for your appointment.
+We will respond as soon as possible, typically within a day, to set a specific time for your appointment.
 Once that date and time are established, we will follow-up with an appointment confirmation.
 The confirmation will include directions to our facility.
 Early in the week of your confirmed appointment, we will need to know which dogs you would like to meet.
-Several of our dogs are in foster care, so we need to provide our foster families advance notice to have the dog present.
+Some of our dogs are always in foster care, so we need to provide our foster families advance notice to have those dogs present.

 New dogs arrive at CLR almost every week.
 We typically have 4-6 adoptions each week, and then the following week bring in as many new dogs as were adopted.
 Our site is immediately updated over the weekend with the dogs who were adopted, and new dogs are added when they are available for adoption.
 We encourage you to keep an eye on the website for new additions.

 We keep the website up-to-date so the current information is accurate.